ALShum/hashids-r/README.md

 ## About
 hashids was originally written by Ivan Akimov.
 This version hashids was translated along with some of the unit tests from python version of hashids written by David Aurelio.
 For more information please go to http://www.hashids.org.

+## Compatability
+Compatible with version 1.0.* of the javascript version of hashids.

 ## Contact
 Does my code suck?
-Contact me and tell me!  [@notalexshum](http://twitter.com/notalexshum) on twitter more details @ http://www.ALShum.com.
+Contact me and tell me!  [@notalexshum](http://twitter.com/notalexshum) on twitter more info about me @ http://www.ALShum.com.